lastui/rocker/README.md

 ---

+Q: How are features versioned?

+A: With latent versioning at context level (like for example docker) there is no consumer - producer version constrains to prevent coupling or cascade of updates caused by leaky interfaces.

+---

 Q: Do I need something like this?

 A: Probably not if you have a single SPA that compiles into one monolith.
 But if your "SPA" is starting to grow out of control so that changes are painful, blocking, coupled and volatile, and you want to split that into, let's say, 100 or 1000 distinct features, get rid of hardcoded business logic, and enable parallelism in your development and deployment.
 Then yup, you should try this (check examples repo for some synthetic scenarios).